-On this day in 1920, Jujiro Matsuda (1875-1952) forms Toyo Cork Kogyo, a business that makes cork, in Hiroshima, Japan; just over a decade later the company produces its first automobile and eventually changes its name to Mazda.
-Today, Mazda is known for its affordable, quality-performance vehicles, including the Miata, the world’s best-selling two-seat roadster.
+On January 30, 1920, Jujiro Matsuda (1875-1952) forms Toyo Cork Kogyo, a business that makes cork, in Hiroshima, Japan; just over a decade later the company produces its first automobile and eventually changes its name to Mazda.
+Today, Mazda is known for its affordable, quality-performance vehicles.

 In 1931, the company launched the Mazda-Go, a three-wheeled vehicle that resembled a motorcycle with a cargo-carrier at the back.
 The company’s car development plans were halted during World War II and the bombing of Hiroshima.
 In the 1950s, Mazda began making small, four-wheel trucks.
 The company launched its first passenger car, the R360 Coupe, in 1960 in Japan.
 Seven years later, Mazda debuted the first rotary engine car, the Cosmo Sport 110S.
 Mazda entered the American market in 1970, with the R100 coupe, the first mass-produced, rotary-powered car in the U.S. In 1978, the Mazda RX-7, an affordable, “peak-performing” sports car debuted.
 The following year, the Ford Motor Company took a 25 percent stake in the company.

 In 1989, at the Chicago Auto Show, Mazda unveiled the MX-5 Miata, a two-door sports car carrying a starting price tag of $13,800.
 According to Mazda, the concept for the car was: “affordable to buy and use, lightweight, Jinba Ittai (‘rider and horse as one’) handling, and classic roadster looks.”
 The 2000 “Guinness Book of World Records” named the Miata the best-selling two-seat convertible in history.